crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

 <img src="./assets/pioneerassets.png"   alt="centered image"/>

 If you would like to swap any of the other tokens listed, you can head to [Uniswap](https://app.uniswap.org/#/swap?chain=goerli) on Goerli testnet.
-Refer to [here](#swap-tokens-on-uniswap) for an example.
+Refer to [Swap tokens on Uniswap](#swap-tokens-on-uniswap) for an example.

 #### 3. Enter the amount
 After selecting the network and token, enter and confirm the amount you would like to transfer.